A New Hydrogeology Textbook: Coming Soon!

 "I'm teaching a groundwater course for the first time this semester and have been using your course notes that you published to the web extensively in developing my own.
 Thank you very much for providing the community with such a wonderful resource!"

 "I have to say that I think your notes are better than all the books out there!
 I'm contemplating just switching to them the next time I teach the class.
-If you do end up creating a textbook from them, I'd buy it for sure."
+If you do end up creating a textbook from them, I'd buy it for sure.
+The reason I like your notes so much is that you take the time to derive most stuff, which makes it a lot easier to understand where stuff comes from. "

 "I "discovered" your lecture notes on the Carleton SERC site under the hydrogeology heading.
 I found it late-I think you must have been part of one of the Hydrogeology working groups-and I've used the notes for 2 years now.
 I used to use Fetter (like everyone) then Schwartz and Zhang, then Hitchcock (British flavor)-but was never particularly happy...
-I find your notes clear, concise and all the students need with respect to the undergraduate course I teach."
+I find your notes clear, concise and all the students need with respect to the undergraduate course I teach...
+Thanks you so much for this-for the past 2 years I've talked about you in my class, specifically about how good I think the notes are and how much work went into them to just be shared on a website."

 2) presents the material in descriptive and conceptual ways suitable for the less-quantitative disciplines, and